Eating Sweet Potato Leaves - An Edible and Versatile Food Forest Addition

 This year we barely had any rain all spring and summer in our little part of Northeast Florida, and while the sweet potato leaves would look sad in the midday sun, we never watered, and now that rain has finally arrived the sweet potato vines are taking over.

 When you have chickens and banana trees, fast-growing edible plants are a bonus, because this means free chicken food and banana fertilizers.
-Sweet potato leaves are an easy-to-grow green that works well in Florida without much car, and with the rising food costs, sweet potato leaves are a great alternative to many other greens in the grocery store.
+Sweet potato leaves are an easy-to-grow green that works well in Florida without much care, and with the rising food costs, sweet potato leaves are a great alternative to many other greens in the grocery store.

 Learn how to make sweet potato slips here.